Dynamical Variational Autoencoders: A Comprehensive Review: DVAE outcome: A story of flexibility

 \subsection{Flexibility of the generative model(s)}

-As we have seen in this review, a lot of different possible generative models can be derived from the general form \eqref{time_slide_ordered_model} by simplifying the variable dependencies.
-The models we have reviewed in detail, STORN, VRNN, SRNN, etc, are instances of resulting generative model but there are other possibilities.
-Moreover, each model can be derived in different versions: Driven/undriven mode, predictive/non-predictive mode, and using one or several feature extractors.
+As seen in this review, various generative models can be derived from the general form \eqref{time_slide_ordered_model} by simplifying variable dependencies.
+The models we have reviewed (such as STORN, VRNN, and SRNN) are instances of these possible generative models, but there are other possibilities.
+Moreover, each model has several variants: Driven/undriven mode, predictive/nonpredictive mode, and with one or several feature extractors.

-When designing the generative model, complexity issues may be considered.
-For example, we can cite the authors of \citep{bayer2014learning}: ``[...] we can restrict ourselves to prior distributions over the latent variables that factorise over time steps, i.e., $p(\myz[1:T]) = \prod_{t=1}^T p(\myz[t])$.
-This is much easier to handle in practice, as calculating necessary quantities such as the KL-divergence can be done independently over all time steps and components of $\myz[t]$.''
-But at the same time, the systematic aspect of the VAE methodology (and the versatility of current deep learning toolkits) enables in principle to train a model of arbitrary complexity.
-Hence, if one is not limited with computational cost, this offers new possibilities, see for example our remark in Section~\ref{sec:DSAE-generative}: In this framework, not only it is easy to go from a linear dynamical model to a non-linear one, but it is also very easy to go from an order-1 temporal model to an infinite order.
+When designing a generative model, complexity issues can be considered.
+For example, we can quote \citet{bayer2014learning}: \begin{quote}``[...] we can restrict ourselves to prior distributions over the latent variables that factorize over time steps, i.e., $p(\myz[1:T]) = \prod_{t=1}^T p(\myz[t])$.
+This is much easier to handle in practice, as calculating necessary quantities such as the KL-divergence can be done independently over all time steps and components of $\myz[t]$.''\end{quote} However, at the same time, the systematic aspect of the VAE methodology (and the versatility of the current deep learning toolkits) enables, in principle, to train a model of arbitrary complexity.
+Hence, if one is not limited by computational cost, this offers new possibilities.
+For example, we can recall our remark in Section~\ref{sec:DSAE-generative} about the choice of the dynamical model in deep SSMs.
+In the DVAE framework, not only is it easy to move from a linear dynamical model to a nonlinear one, but also to move from a first-order temporal model to a (much) higher order.